LexieData/LexieData.GitHub.io/capstone_project.md

 Question three asks, "Did BMI or ASCAP songwriters have the most number one hits?"
 I answered this by using a

 ### Track 4
-The last question asks, "What genre made the number one spot and how did they change throughout the decades?"
+The fourth question is, "What genre made the number one spot and how did they change throughout the decades?"

+### Track 4
+The last question asks, "Did Ozzy Osbourne and/or Black Sabbath make the Billboard Chart and if so, what was their ranking?"

 ## Mama I'm Coming Home